Mokpo: Railroad

 Mokpo station opened 15 May 1913, it is the final destination of Honam Line and accommodates over 1.2 million annually, as well as cargo shipments.

-The station is located near Yudal mountain, in the southwestern part of the city.
+The station is located near the mountain Yudalsan, in the southwestern part of the city.
 The railroad ends inside the station, although a freight-only line continued on to Samhakdo, carrying coal for the industrial factories.
 Because of potential danger, the city removed the rail extension in 2011.

 On 1 April 2004, Korea Train Express advertised a three-hour travel time from Seoul to Mokpo, however, the actual time was longer due to the number of stops along the Honam Line.
 Three-hour travel was only possible when limiting the train to four stops: Seodaejeon, Iksan, Gwangjusongjeong, and finally Mokpo.
 However, that service has not been available since 2008.
 Then, there were 10 trains from Yongsan station to Mokpo, with a travel time of 195 minutes.

 Since 2015, there has been a high-speed KTX service linking Mokpo and Yongsan Station within an average of 140 minutes.
 Limited services also allow passengers to travel further north to Seoul Station and Haengsin station in the city of Goyang.